 Example 1.
 Start-up Notification

-When a daemon finished starting up, it might issue the following call to notify the init system:
+When a service finished starting up, it might issue the following call to notify the service manager:

 Example 2.
 Extended Start-up Notification

-A daemon could send the following after completing initialization:
+A service could send the following after completing initialization:

 sd_notifyf(0, "READY=1\n" "STATUS=Processing requests…\n" "MAINPID=%lu", (unsigned long) getpid());